 All equipment must be used in accordance with the manufacturer's instructions.
-A process for checking for damage for all equipment used in the activity must be established and employed.
-A maintenance schedule (e.g. checking for damage, repairing, sharpening) must be established and enacted for all equipment used in the workspace.
+V A process for checking for damage for all equipment used in the activity must be established and employed.
+V A maintenance schedule (e.g. checking for damage, repairing, sharpening) must be established and enacted for all equipment used in the workspace.
 Consult Equipment Maintenance Records (EMR) template.
-A retirement schedule must be developed to replace plant and equipment by manufacturers' nominated expiry date or when significant wear causes a hazard.
-If privately owned equipment is being used, Principal approval and owner consent/insurance details must be obtained prior to the activity. \checkmark Fire pit will be located in a cleared space with a designated circle of orange cones placed to mark a safe boundary Cooking bowls, utensils and food preparation tables to be sterilised.
-Gloves to be available as an option for stude
+V A retirement schedule must be developed to replace plant and equipment by manufacturers' nominated expiry date or when significant wear causes a hazard. $\overline{\checkmark}$ If privately owned equipment is being used, Principal approval and owner consent/insurance details must be obtained prior to the activity.
+V All equipment is to be checked prior to use and cleaned and stored away safely after use.
+Diggers Violet Methylated Spirits will be used as the fuel for the trangia stove.
+A Safety Data Assessment has been attached to this CARA.

 Hazards and Control Measures Further to those listed, include any additional hazards and control measures considering the local context of the activity.
-Environmental hazards Biological material Ensure all food items used comply with Food Standards Australia New Zealand and are not subject to any current food recalls when providing ingredients.
-Provide explicit instruction in Preventing food poisoning: handling and hygiene. \checkmark Adhere to the Infection Control Guideline regarding sickness (e.g. vomiting, diarrhoea), contamination (e.g. blood, saliva) and hand hygiene (e.g. hands and nails washed thoroughly with warm running water and liquid soap, and dried thoroughly using a single use towel or disposable paper towel).
-V Do not allow tasting equipment to be shared. \checkmark Environmental conditions - weather The school's sun safety strategy must be followed if participating outside.
-V Follow the Managing excessive heat in schools guidelines when participating in very hot or extreme heat conditions. \checkmark Ensure drink breaks occur regularly.
-Make water available for individual participants between drink breaks. $\overline{\checkmark}$ Facilities and equipment hazards Equipment Control the environment for pests (e.g. use fly screens and food covers).
-V
+Environmental hazards Biological material Ensure all food items used comply with Food Standards Australia New Zealand and are not subject to any current food recalls when providing ingredients. \checkmark Provide explicit instruction in Preventing food poisoning: handling and hygiene. \checkmark Adhere to the Infection Control Guideline regarding sickness (e.g. vomiting, diarrhoea), contamination (e.g. blood, saliva) and hand hygiene (e.g. hands and nails washed thoroughly with warm running water and liquid soap, and dried thoroughly using a single use towel or disposable paper towel). \checkmark Do not allow tasting equipment to be shared.
+V Environmental conditions - weather The school's sun safety strategy must be followed if participating outside.
+V Follow the Managing excessive heat in schools guidelines when participating in very hot or extreme heat conditions.
+V Ensure drink breaks occur regularly.
+Make water available for individual participants between drink breaks. \checkmark Facilities and equipment hazards Equipment Control the environment for pests (e.g. use fly screens and food covers). \checkmark

 Ensure ready access and vision to work areas.
-Use appropriate equipment to handle food safely (e.g. tongs, serving spoons) and to heat or cool food (e.g. ovenproof dishes).
-Equipment and implements stored safely and securely when not in use. $\overline{\checkmark}$ Extreme temperatures sources Provide explicit instruction in heating oil, including: dangers of overfilling a fryer or leaving unattended; using a temperature controlled deep fryer rather than a saucepan for deep frying; use only suitable fats and oils; and consequences of spills of other liquids into oil.
+Use appropriate equipment to handle food safely (e.g. tongs, serving spoons) and to heat or cool food (e.g. ovenproof dishes). \checkmark Equipment and implements stored safely and securely when not in use.
+V Extreme temperatures sources Provide explicit instruction in heating oil, including: V dangers of overfilling a fryer or leaving unattended; using a temperature controlled deep fryer rather than a saucepan for deep frying; use only suitable fats and oils; and consequences of spills of other liquids into oil.
 Sharp implements or objects Keep blades (e.g. knives, food processors, mandolin, peelers) sufficiently sharp to allow for easy cutting and store in a way that allows safe selection.
-Slips, trips, falls Procedures must be in place to immediately manage the removal of all spilt substances (e.g. breakages bin, mop, spill kit for large spills).
-Student considerations Injury Students aware of the location of emergency and first-aid equipment.
-Student issues Remove accessories (e.g. jewellery, lanyards) before participating.
-Ensure fingernails and hair do not pose a hazard.
-Monitor and enforce the correct use of equipment.
-Maintain close supervision of students.
-Additional links Food Safety Matters Food Safety - Food poisoning and foodborne illnesses Smart Choices - Healthy Food and Drink Supply Strategy for Queensland Schools Orange cones will be arranged in a circle around the fire pit to designate a safe exclusion zone.
+V Slips, trips, falls Procedures must be in place to immediately manage the removal of all spilt substances (e.g. breakages bin, mop, spill kit for large spills).
+V Student considerations Injury Students aware of the location of emergency and first-aid equipment. \checkmark Student issues Remove accessories (e.g. jewellery, lanyards) before participating.
+V Ensure fingernails and hair do not pose a hazard. $\overline{\checkmark}$ Monitor and enforce the correct use of equipment. \checkmark Maintain close supervision of students.
+V Additional links Food Safety Matters Food Safety - Food poisoning and foodborne illnesses Smart Choices - Healthy Food and Drink Supply Strategy for Queensland Schools